BlockchainWorks/ethmon/CONFIG.md

     // Web page refresh interval in ms
     "web_refresh": 5000,

+    // Optional hashrate tolerance to target hashrates in %.
+    // Actual hashrate will be painted if out of bounds (target +/- tolerance)
+    // Missing or zero value disables hashrate check.
+    "tolerance": 5,

     // Miners configuration.
 Use one {} block per miner "miners": [
         {